epfl-ada/ada-2021-project-r-o-c-k/README.md

 ### Feature extraction
 `exploring_quotes.ipynb`

-With the cleaned data at hand we are now ready to extract from it relevant features.
-Since we are more interested in the structure of the quotations or the “lexical features” and how it relates to the speaker.
+With the cleaned data at hand we are now ready to extract relevant features.
 We have decided to process the data as follows:

 Lexical Features: A processed dataframe called lexical would have the following keys: